monil667/Volatile-and-NonVolatile-Memory-Design/README.md

 We Used Verilog constructs like always blocks to describe the read and write operations.
 We also Used a register array to model the memory storage.

-So these are beasic steps of designing of SRAM Array.
+So these are basic steps of designing of SRAM Array.